bitcoin/bips/bip-frost-signing.md

 Key generation protocols produce *public shares* and *threshold public keys* in the plain format.
 During signing, we conditionally negate *secret shares* to ensure the resulting threshold-signature verifies under the corresponding *X-only threshold public key*.

 > [!WARNING]
 > Key generation protocols must commit the *threshold public key* to an unspendable script path as recommended in [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#cite_note-23).
-This prevents a malicious party from embedding a hidden script path during key generation that would allow them to bypass the *t*-of-*n* threshold policy.
+This prevents a malicious party from embedding a hidden script path during key generation that would allow them to bypass the *t-of-n* threshold policy.

 #### Protocol Parties and Network Setup